MicrosoftDocs/bot-docs.pt-br/articles/v4sdk/bot-builder-howto-proactive-message.md

 }
 ```

-### <a name="define-a-state-middleware-class"></a>Definir uma classe de middleware de estado
+### <a name="define-a-state-management-class"></a>Definir uma classe de gerenciamento de estado

-A classe `JobState` gerencia o estado do trabalho de forma independente do estado do usuário ou da conversa.
+A classe `JobState` gerencia o estado do trabalho, independente do estado do usuário ou da conversa.

 ```csharp
 using Microsoft.Bot.Builder;